kenirwin/SortTetris/README.md

 Animal photos used under the Creative Commons CC0 from https://pixabay.com, or under public domain from Wikimedia Commons.

+`scores.php` makes use of the DynaTable jQuery plugin by Alfa Jango: https://www.dynatable.com

 ## License

 Licensed under the GNU Affero General Public License.